Lenovo Smart Assistant is Amazon Alexa in a New BodyBy - 01/06/2017

 So if Lenovo Smart Assistant performs the same tasks, using the same technology, the same app, and looks basically the same, why buy it?

 Lenovo Smart Assistant vs. Amazon Echo

-The major difference between Lenovo Smart Assistant and Amazon Echo is sound quality.
+As Lenovo Smart Assistant and Amazon Echo basically use the same software, perhaps the answer lies in the hardware.
+The major difference between Lenovo Smart Assistant and Amazon Echo (1st Gen) is sound quality.
 Lenovo’s device has a better speaker, and the Harman Kardon edition has an even better speaker.
-It also has one additional microphone and can pick up voice commands from up to 16 feet away.
-That said, I’ve never had a problem with Echo hearing me, even when I’m in another room.
+It also has eight microphones that can pick up voice commands from up to 16 feet away versus the 1st Gen Eco that only has seven.
+That said, I’ve never had a problem with the original Echo hearing me, even when I’m in another room.